WordPress/gutenberg/packages/block-editor/src/components/rich-text/README.md

 _Optional._ A list of autocompleters to use instead of the default.

-### `preserveWhiteSpace: Boolean`

-_Optional._ Whether or not to preserve white space characters in the `value`.
-Normally tab, newline and space characters are collapsed to a single space.
-If turned on, soft line breaks will be saved as newline characters, not as line break elements.

 ## RichText.Content

 `RichText.Content` should be used in the `save` function of your block to correctly save rich text content.